frozenbanana97/capuchin_geoanalysis/README.md

 # Roadmap

 * Centroid to centroid, scan by scan distance in temporal order - done but needs refining
-* Double check the buffer when importing from CSV
 * Timestamp of scan in mastercsv
-* Make border file selectable/more obvious or included in package
 * Area overlap between scans
 * show 25% of group leading the movememnt
 * Home range
 * Automated map creation by day
-* \*maybe\* Aggregate all data and make a webmap tool to view it with a time slider day by day, hour by hour averages of monkey location
 * Create working .exe
 * Add how to use .gitignore